iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Floats Conjugate Gradient Convergence.md

 Which basically stated that the $i^{th}$ eigenvalue of $T_j$ is bounded within the spectrum of $A$, with some extra margine that is paramaterzied by $\Vert A\Vert$.

 ---
 ### **Backwards Analysis**

-We are interested in looking for an original, Unpreturbed problems of CG such that it produces the perturbed Tridiagonal matrix $T_k$.
+We are interested in looking for an original, Unpreturbed problems of CG such that it produces the perturbed Tridiagonal matrix $T_k$, and hence, completing the process of backwards analysis.

-To Drive the intuition further into the matter, recall that.
+To Drive the intuition further into the matter, recall that: